WellTemperedFate/NFC_Ionic_app/README.md

   `ionic cordova run --device`

+For the Server on the raspberry pi, you will need to install mongoose, node.js, express and mongodB.

+to run the server after installing this, simply enter this folder and type in the following command:

+   `npm run start`

+This will make it run on port 3000 standard

 ## Contributing

 I made this for a small project for Vives hogeschool, so feel free to use, change,... the code.